 During 2011, the CID entered into a contract with the County, whereby the County has agreed to provide the CID with funding from its SPLOST proceeds and the CID has agreed to use the proceeds to improve certain sidewalks.
-The total amount of funding under the contract amounted to \$590,662.
-As of December 31, 2012, \$139,200 in funding had been received by the CID with the remaining \$451,462 to be received no later than March 1, 2013.
-In relation to this funding, the CID has entered into construction contracts in the amount of \$289,800.
-At December 31, 2012, \$235,702 had been paid on these contracts and \$54,098 remains to be paid.
+The total amount of funding under the contract amounted to \$654,662.
+As of December 31, 2015, all funding had been received by the CID.
+In relation to this funding, the CID has entered into construction contracts in the amount of \$654,662.
+At December 31, 2015, \$578,638 had been paid on these contracts and \$76,024 remains to be paid.
+During 2015, there was no activity associated with this contract.